maciejk77/CV/README.md

 # **Maciek Kurek**
 ###### pronounced: [ Ma-ts-e-ek ]

-Web Developer who retrained in March 2015 at Makers Academy.
-Previously accomplished digital marketer at gaming and telco companies, seeking an opportunity to contribute with the range of skills,  passion for web technology an insatiable hunger for knowledge.
+**Web Developer** who retrained in March 2015 at Makers Academy.
+Previously accomplished digital marketer at gaming and telco companies, seeking an opportunity to contribute with the range of **skills, commercial experience, passion** for web technology and insatiable **hunger for knowledge**

 ## Skills